KD5VMF/Arduino-Giga-R1-Wifi/Giga_StefansBasic2/README.md

 >
 ```

-If the banner looks “stair‑stepped” or duplicated, see **Tera Term setup** below.
+If the banner looks “stair-stepped” or duplicated, see **Tera Term setup** below.

 ---